 Look to your state’s secretary of state website for information about available offices.
 You can search your state or election office website for information on state-wide voting guidance.
 You will also want a handle on state voting requirements and local voting information.

 Assuming you’ve met the eligibility requirements, you will need to submit your petitions, application forms, and fees by the proper deadline.
 If you don’t, you won’t appear on the ballot.
 In most cases, you will file your paperwork with your secretary of state’s office.

 Reach out to your local political party.
 They can give you access to resources such as voter demographics, address and email lists, and other resources.

 Get your campaign finances in order

 You will also need way to take online donations and a campaign website through which to accept them.
 Digital campaigning is growing every year, particularly for local races.
-You will need to budget for digital advertising.
+You will also need to budget for your digital advertising.

 Start raising money and put together a fundraising campaign strategy

 Fundraising will need to start as quickly as possible.
 If you don’t like to ask people for money, you can practice family and friends.
 Soon enough you will be asking others for help.

 This is where your networking starts to pay off.
 Connect with large contributors to your party.
 Even on a local level, there will be individuals, companies and organizations who consistently donate to other candidates with similar platforms.
 Reach out to them.